Home Depot: 2007–present

 In August 2014, it was announced that Frank Blake would step down as CEO and would be replaced by 57-year-old Craig Menear.
 The change occurred on November 1, 2014.
 Blake continued with the company as chairman.
-Menear joined The Home Depot in 1997, and served in various management and vice-presidential positions, until 2003, including merchandising vice president of hardware, merchandising vice president of the Southwest Division, and divisional merchandise manager of the Southwest Division.
+Menear joined The Home Depot in 1997 and served in various management and vice-presidential positions, until 2003, including merchandising vice president of hardware, merchandising vice president of the Southwest Division, and divisional merchandise manager of the Southwest Division.
 He subsequently served as senior vice president of merchandising from August 2003 to April 2007.
 He then served as an executive vice president of merchandising from April 2007 to February 2014.
 Until becoming CEO, Menear served as president of U.S. Retail from February 2014 to November 1, 2014.

 The company had a data breach in September 2014.
 One major reason for the data breach was the practice of entering credit card numbers directly into computers at the service-desk and pro-desk, and in specialty departments including flooring, kitchen cabinets, appliances, and millwork, rather than using POS credit card terminals directly.
 The practice was stopped, and Home Depot offered a year of free credit monitoring through AllClearID for any customers who requested it.
 There were also reports of credit card numbers being stolen when used to make purchases on Homedepot.com.

 On July 22, 2015, Home Depot acquired Interline Brands from P2 Capital Partners, Goldman Sachs' private equity arm, and the management of Interline Brands for $1.6 billion.
 Interline Brands became fully integrated with The Home Depot in August 2016 with the Interline Brands website merging with The Home Depot website.
 The subsidiaries of Interline Brands are now companies of The Home Depot.

 In 2017, Home Depot acquired the online presence of The Company Store from Hanover Direct.
-The Company Store was founded in 1911, operating primarily as catalog and online sales, but with five physical locations.
+The Company Store was founded in 1911, operating primarily as a catalog and online sales operation, but with five physical locations.
 The five physical locations were not included in the deal.
+In December 2020, Home Depot bought back HD Supply for $8 billion.
 In January 2022, The Home Depot announced Craig Menear would be stepping down as the CEO and president effective March 1, 2022, while continuing to serve as the chairman of the board.
 He was replaced by former executive vice president Ted Decker.

+In February 2023, Home Depot announced that it would spend $1 billion to raise hourly employee wages.
+On March 28, 2024 the company announced it would acquire SRS Distribution for $18.25 billion; SRS is based in McKinney, Texas.
+In turn, Home Depot agreed to buy Gypsum Management & Supply, Inc. (GMS) of Tucker, Georgia in late June 2025 for approximately $4.3 billion.The acquisition was finalized in September 2025.